 Barry has considerable experience of charity financial management and governance having served as a Trustee and Board Member in many different organisations.
 Barry is currently Chairman of a national charity providing care and support for people with learning disabilities (Choice Support).
-He is also Chairman of the Patients Forum of a project, funded by a charity, delivering improvements in NHS diabetes care in Lambeth and Southwark Group and in this role is leading a drive for improved local services for diabetic patients and their carers.
+He is also Chair of the Diabetes UK Lambeth and Southwark Group and in this role is leading a drive for improved local services for diabetic patients and their carers.

 Dr Mike Harris, BSc MBBS FRC Psych